AlessandroCorradini/Stanford-University-Databases/README.md

 # Databases - Stanford University

-Databases is a set of 14 courses offered by Stanford University which
+Databases is a set of 14 courses offered by Stanford University
 ## Courses

 1. Introduction and Relational Database